yasoob/intermediatePython/generators.rst

 As we can see that after yielding all the values ``next()`` caused a ``StopIteration`` error.
 Basically this error informs us that all the values have been yielded.
-You might be wondering that why don't we get this error while using a ``for`` loop?
+You might be wondering why we don't get this error when using a ``for`` loop?
 Well the answer is simple.
 The ``for`` loop automatically catches this error and stops calling ``next``.
-Do you know that a few built-in data types in Python also support iteration?
+Did you know that a few built-in data types in Python also support iteration?
 Let's check it out:

 .. code:: python